Avi-Kenny/SimEngine/docs/docs/examples/example-2.md

 ![Residual plot](../assets/images/example2_residual_plot.png)

-Now we add two methods to our simulation object: one returns the least squares estimate and model-based estimator of the variance-covariance matrix of $$\hat{\beta}$$, and the other returns the least squares estimate and sandwich estimator (using the sandwich package).
+Now we declare two methods: one returns the least squares estimate and model-based estimator of the variance-covariance matrix of $$\hat{\beta}$$, and the other returns the least squares estimate and sandwich estimator (using the sandwich package).

 ```R
 model_vcov <- function(data) {